The Binding of Isaac: Rebirth: Future development

 Although McMillen wanted to support the modding community and its expansions as part of The Binding of Isaac: Rebirth, he found that several ideas began overlapping with his own thoughts about what a sequel to The Binding of Isaac should be; in addition, further expansion of the game would require him to rework the base game engine.
 With the last booster packs (containing Antibirth content), he considered The Binding of Isaac complete.
-The addition of the Antibirth content somewhat extends the game, but McMillen does not plan anymore updates.
+The addition of the Antibirth content somewhat extends the game, but McMillen does not plan any more updates.
 He plans to continue to develop The Binding of Isaac franchise; a prequel, The Legend of Bum-bo, was released on November 12, 2019.
-During an investigation by Kotaku exploring questionable business practices and behavior from Nicalis, McMillen announced that he would be severing his working relationship with the company, with Repentance being their final planned collaboration.
+During an investigation by Kotaku exploring questionable business practices and behavior from Nicalis, McMillen announced that he would sever his working relationship with the company, with Repentance being their final planned collaboration.
+McMillen recanted his stance with Nicalis in January 2021, citing Rodriguez's adjusted behavior.
+Nicalis published McMillen's further works, including the console versions of The Legend of Bum-bo in 2022.
+Nicalis also released the Repentance+ expansion in 2024.